AyrA/BinEdLegacy/README.md

 Be sure 'Current Directory' is set properly before using relative paths.
 Contrary to the command line,
 file names are not enclosed in quotes `""` if they contain spaces in their name.
+All commands that accept file names will also parse variables in the common format `%VARNAME%`

 ## Options